Stay by the sea on the Isle of Wight

 The Buddle Inn at Niton, Isle of Wight

 Supposedly one of the Island’s oldest pubs (dating back to the 18th century), The Buddle Inn is filled to the rafters with character, charm and apparently the odd ghost too.
-Tucked down a quiet lane in the former smuggling village of Niton (once famous for its locally-caught crabs) it makes a superb seaside base for walks to St. Catherine’s lofty lighthouse or the quaint bay at Castlehaven with its rustic beachfront cafés.
+Tucked down a quiet lane in the former smuggling village of Niton (once famous for its locally-caught crabs) it makes a superb seaside base for walks to St. Catherine’s lofty lighthouse or the quaint bay at Castlehaven.

-Back at the Buddle though, guests will find a range of recently revamped boutique rooms designed with comfort and style in mind.
+Back at the Buddle though, guests will find a range of boutique rooms designed with comfort and style in mind.
 Once you’ve settled in and unpacked your bags, just head downstairs to the bar when it’s time for your evening meal.
-Here, menu options include the ribeye steak with duck fat potatoes, the burger with smoked cheese béchamel or The Buddle Fish Pie made up of smoked fish, tarragon, spinach and lemon sauce.
+Here, menu options include the steak and Island Ale pie, tasty burgers and the seafood sharing platter.

 Over in the West Wight hamlet of Newbridge, set amongst lush undulating countryside and with panoramic views over the ships in the Solent, you’ll find The Orchards.
 Visitors to this award-winning holiday park can manoeuvre their campervans or hammer their tent pegs into one of the site’s many grassy pitches.
 Alternatively, a fleet of bright and welcoming caravans awaits (each sleeping between four and six guests) – an option especially popular with the youngest visitors.